GitGuardian/src-fingerprint/README.md

 ### GitLab

 1. Export all fingerprints from private repositories of a GitLab group to the default path `./fingerprints.jsonl.gz` with logs:
+   **Note :** If you are targeting a self-hosted GitLab instance, use the `--provider-url` to specify its url, don't forget to include the scheme.

 ```sh
 env VCS_TOKEN="<token>" src-fingerprint -v collect --provider gitlab --object "GitGuardian-dev-group"